antongit505/belly-button-biodiversity/README.md

 * The sample_values array contains the corresponding species name for each bacterial ID number.  <br/>
 Some bacterial species have different ID numbers, but are clumped together under the same otu_label.

-## To view the webpage clic this link <a href="https://antongit505.github.io/belly-button-biodiversity/">Belly Button </a>
+## To view the webpage clic this link <a href="https://antongit505.github.io/belly-button-biodiversity/"> Belly Button </a>